Randy Cross: Professional career

-In 1976, Cross was selected in the second round of the NFL Draft by the San Francisco 49ers.
+In 1976, Cross was selected with the 42nd overall pick in the second round of the NFL draft by the San Francisco 49ers.
 His 13-year career, entirely with the 49ers, included three Pro Bowl selections and three Super Bowl championships (SB XVI, XIX, and XXIII).
 Cross's last game as a player was Super Bowl XXIII in early 1989.

-He played center from 1976–78 then guard from 1979–86 before finishing his career at center in the 1987 and 1988 seasons.
+He played center from 1976 to 1978 then guard from 1979 to 1986 before finishing his career at center in the 1987 and 1988 seasons.
 Upon his retirement after Super Bowl XXIII, Randy joined the Miller Lite All Star's cast making a series of popular commercials for the brewing giant.

 Broadcasting career

 From 1989 to 1993, Cross was a member of the CBS Sports team that covered the NFC playoffs and Super Bowl XXVI.
 In addition, he served as an analyst for CBS Radio Sports' coverage of Super Bowl XXIV, filling in for Hank Stram when the latter was stricken with laryngitis and had to leave the broadcast in the third quarter of the game.

 Cross left CBS (following their loss of the NFC package to Fox) to join NBC Sports as a football analyst for NFL telecasts and a part-time analyst for Notre Dame football games.
-In 1998, he returned to CBS Sports as a game analyst before serving as a studio analyst on The NFL Today from 1999 to 2001.
-He eventually returned to his game analyst duties in 2002.
+In 1998, he returned to CBS Sports as a game analyst.
+From 1999 to 2001, Cross served as an analyst on The NFL Today.
+Cross returned to the broadcast booth in 2002.

 He also co-hosts shows on the Sirius NFL Radio.
 In 2009, he became the color analyst for US Naval Academy home games on CBS College Sports TV.
 He is the former lead color commentator for New England Patriots pre-season games, from 1995 to 2012, alongside Don Criqui.
 Randy was a co-host of the midday show "Rick and Randy" with Rick Kamla on WZGC, a CBS radio station in Atlanta, Georgia, before being released from the station.